The batteries in our lights have changes over the years. Here's a quick guide to better understand your battery.

 Design-wise, not much changed in Y7.
 The Deca Drive was introduced, looking similar to the Mega Drive and using the same battery.
 We also introduced the Zecto Drive lights.

-Y8 saw the introduction of the Hecto Drive light, a version of the Micro Drive with a lower lumen output and price point.
+Y8 saw the introduction of the Hecto Drive light, a version of the Micro Drive with a lower price and lumen output.
 It's battery was the same as the Micro Drive.

 We also introduced the KTV series of lights.
 They followed the Zecto Drive in not having replaceable batteries.